-This is all thanks to British Red Cross volunteers like Stockport-based community connector Tracey, who met Lisa in February 2020.
+This is all thanks to British Red Cross volunteers like Tracey, from Stockport.
 Tracey’s role involves connecting people to local services and activities, and offering support with housing.

-Lisa was struggling with her health when the Red Cross put them in touch.
+Lisa was struggling with her health when the Red Cross put her in touch with Tracey.
 She was living in supported accommodation, but wasn’t receiving support from staff.

 The pair soon realised they had a common interest: their love of dogs.

 Due to lockdown restrictions, Tracey was unable to help Lisa find a place where she could volunteer with dogs, so decided to bring her own two dogs along for a walk.

 IT JUST BRINGS ME A LOT OF JOY.
 I'M MORE CONFIDENT AND I FEEL A LOT HAPPIER.Lisa, from Stockport

 They now try to meet for a walk with the dogs at least once a fortnight.